mesfind/ml-material/_episodes/01-datasources.md

 The Materials Project dataset is a widely used resource in machine learning (ML) for materials science.
 It provides computed properties and crystal structures for a vast number of materials, derived from quantum mechanical calculations.
 This dataset currently includes over 70,000 materials with millions of associated properties, making it a rich foundation for developing ML algorithms aimed at materials discovery and prediction.

-### Main Features

-This dataset comprises computed properties and crystal structures for over 70,000 inorganic materials across diverse chemistries and crystal systems, enabling broad structure-property modeling.
-All properties derive from consistent, high-quality density functional theory (DFT) calculations, ensuring reliable and comparable targets such as formation energy, band gap, and elastic moduli.
-The data is curated to minimize duplication, preserving material uniqueness and reducing bias.
-Researchers can extract rich chemical and structural descriptors to enhance model performance.
-Accessible via a web platform and API with Python tools (e.g., pymatgen), it supports seamless integration into machine learning workflows.
-The dataset facilitates advanced techniques, including graph neural networks on crystal graphs, and is continuously updated with thousands of new calculations weekly.
-Its versatility extends beyond property prediction to force field development, structure-property analysis, and materials discovery via active learning.

 ### Data Access with MP API